-The purpose of a relay, in many cases, is to allow a low-voltage device (like a microcontroller) to control a high-voltage device (e.g., 110V powered equipment).
+The purpose of a relay, in many cases, is to allow a low-voltage device (like a microcontroller) to control a high-voltage device (e.g., 110 V powered equipment).
+It does this by isolating the two circuits.
+The low-voltage control impacts the high-voltage circuit using magnetism, allowing the electical potential between the two circuits to be different.
 This has its limitations, however, as a relay is a mechanical device, and will wear out with repeated usage much more quickly than an all-electronic approach.

 Note that the relay we used has "normally open" (NO) contacts, meaning that when the coil is not energized, the contacts are open, and they close only when the coil is energized.
 There are also relays manufactured with "normally closed" (NC) contacts, meaning that when the coil is not energized, the contacts are closed, and they open only when the coil is energized.

 Practice Problem Redraw the schematic of Figure 2.6 so that it is controlled with an active low signal (i.e., instead of a HIGH output turning the relay on, a LOW output turns the relay on).